Alma-L/ML_Intrusion_Detection/README.md

 The evaluation shows significant trade-offs between supervised and unsupervised models.

-- **Supervised models** (e.g., LightGBM, Gradient Boosting, Random Forest) excel at recognizing patterns in normal traffic but are limited in detecting attacks (low recall).
+- **Supervised models** (Random Forest, Gradient Boosting, LightGBM) excel at recognizing patterns in normal traffic but are limited in detecting attacks (low recall).
-- **Unsupervised models** (e.g., Isolation Forest, K-Means, DBSCAN) are better at identifying anomalies (higher recall) but come with a higher rate of false positives.
+- **Unsupervised models** (Isolation Forest, K-Means, DBSCAN) are better at identifying anomalies (higher recall) but come with a higher rate of false positives.

 The trade-off lies in the availability of labeled data: supervised models require labeled attack data, while unsupervised models can operate without labels, identifying outliers based on normal behavior.